Bungalow Townhomes are back!

 The Weaver Corner is designed to add some interesting design elements to the neighbourhood with its L-shaped lawn.
 Moving the entrance to the side of the home also allows for more square footage.
 Named after the “Weaver’s House,” the home at 1311 Mill Street was built around 1904 for James Waddell, a tailor in Manotick.
 Today, it's home to Manotick’s Peppermint Organic Spa.

 Bungalow Townhomes are now on sale in Mahogany, Manotick.
-Sign up and be the first to receive release updates, lot availability, and pricing information.
+Sign up and be the first to receive release updates, lot availability, and community information.